stanfordjournalism/advanced-data-journalism/docs/tools_and_tech.md

 In this course we primarily use the Python programming language for coding and analysis, along with a few other services and tools that are generally free.

-## Code Editor

-We officially support (and recommend) [Visual Studio Code](https://code.visualstudio.com/) as the code editor for this course.

-After getting VS Code, you should install the following extensions:

-  - Python
-  - Jupyter
-  - GitHub Copilot

 ## Python

 You'll need Python 3.10 or 3.11.